gslance/wow-custom-launcher/README.md

 This is a custom launcher meant for private servers running the popular MMORPG.

 ### Features
-- Downloads latest MPQ patch files for users.
+* Downloads latest MPQ patch files for users.
-- Updater to keep the launcher itself up-to-date.
+* Updater to keep the launcher itself up-to-date.
-- Server status notification.
+* Server status notification.
-- Fancy launcher graphics.
+* Fancy launcher graphics.

 ### Requirements
+* Windows 10 or newer.

 #### For developers
-- Visual Studio 2019 or newer
+* Visual Studio 2019 or newer
-- .NET Desktop development tools (.NET 6.0 or better)
+* .NET Desktop development tools (.NET 6.0 or better)

 #### For users
-- .NET Desktop Runtime 6.0 or higher
+* .NET Desktop Runtime 6.0 or higher

+#### Redistribution
+* When compiled, place Updater.exe and WoWLauncher.exe together.

 ### Contributing
 A short to-do list for future work: